Icy-Monster/Luau-Tips/README.md

 ## Readability and Reliability for Luau
 ㅤ
 # 1.0 Introduction
 This is a simple guide to writing reliable and quickly readable code that is universaly known to all programmers.
-It includes many aspects of coding and many practices of formatting and writing code
+It includes many aspects of coding and many practices of formatting and writing code.

+This guide requires basic knowledge of Lua.
+The guide does not explain programming in Lua, but common bugs and problems with readability.

 # 2.0 Deprecations and Bad Practices
 ## 2.1 The Task Library